edemo/civitas-ng/CODING.md

 Services:

+- Have @Service Annotation
 - The class contains one single functionality.
 Ideally a small one, not more than 50 LOC.
 - There is one method, doing one thing.
 There are possibly other methods doing the same things with slightly different arguments.
 - Every method is called apply, as you have already told what they do in the class name.
-- There is a field for each of the called services annotated with @Use, and they are called through that.
+- There is a field for each of the called services annotated with @Autowire, and they are called through that.
 - No constants directly in the code except 0, 1, null and "".
 - No interfaces defining the functionality (Test cases are used for that), and no need to use getters/setters for entities.
 - Services are in the same package than the entity they are most closely relate to (which class would you